zonneplan/KiBot/README.md

 KiPlot lets you do this.

-As a side effect of providing a scriptable plot driver for KiCad, KiPlot also allows functional testing of KiCad plot functions, which would otherwise be somewhat unwieldy to write.

 ## The configuration file

 Kiplot uses a configuration file where you can specify what *outputs* to generate.
 By default you'll generate all of them, but you can specify which ones from the command line.

-The configuration file should be named **.kiplot.yaml**.
+The configuration file should be named using the **.kiplot.yaml** suffix, i.e. *my_project.kiplot.yaml*.
 The format used is [YAML](https://yaml.org/).
 This is basically a text file with some structure.
 This file can be compressed using *gzip* file format.

+If you never used YAML read the following [explanation](docs/KiPlotYAML.md).
+Note that the explanation could be useful even if you know YAML.

 ### The header